 Today we will visit Acre port and talk about history, sails, and Haifa – Akko ferry.

 Old Acre is the old part of the modern city of Acre.
-And Acre Port, as many other tourist attractions are located within Old Acre.
+And Acre Port, like many other tourist attractions, which are located within Old Acre.
 More specifically, at Leopld ha-Sheni street.

 Interactive map of the area:

-- On the map above the Acre Port is marked as #45.
+- On the map above, Acre Port is marked as #45.

 - You can click on the map to enlarge it.